hibernate/hibernate-orm/CONTRIBUTING.md

 * Push your changes to the topic branch in your fork of the repository
 * Initiate a [pull request](https://help.github.com/articles/creating-a-pull-request)
-* Once your pull request has been summitted you can verify that the pull request has been properly linked to its corrosponding Jira issue by clicking on the _Recent rule runs_ _Refresh_ button on the right side of issue, if your pull request has been properly linked a _Pull Request (ORM)_ entry will be displayed.
+* Once your pull request has been submitted you can verify that the pull request has been properly linked to its corresponding Jira issue by confirming that the issue status is now _Waiting for Review_ and that clicking on the _Recent rule runs_ _Refresh_ button on the right side of the issue displays a _Pull Request (ORM)_ entry.

-It is important that this topic branch on your fork:
+It is important that this topic branch of your fork:

 * Is isolated to just the work on this one JIRA issue, or multiple issues if they are related and also fixed/implemented by this work.
 The main point is to not push